amdl89/v-show-case/README.md

 ## Compile time validation

 The `v-show-case` component must have at least one child with the `v-show-when` directive applied, followed by any number of `v-show-when`, and an optional `v-show-else` directive, which mush be present at last if used.
-This strucure can be checked at compile time by configuring the build tool to apply a transformer function during template compilation.
+This strucure can be checked at compile time by configuring the build tool to apply a transformer function during template compilation; though it does require a dynamic import in the vite config file.

 **Example vite configuration:**